pulyaevskiy/firebase-admin-interop/README.md

 ## Status

 This library is considered stable though not feature complete.
-It is recommended to check `1.0.0-dev.*` versions for latest updates and bug fixes.
+It is recommended to check dev versions for latest updates and bug fixes.

 Make sure to checkout [CHANGELOG.md](https://github.com/pulyaevskiy/firebase-admin-interop/blob/master/CHANGELOG.md) after every release, all notable changes and upgrade instructions will